qiyuangong/Top_Down_Greedy_Anonymization/README.md

 This repository is an **open source python implementation for Top_Down_Greedy_Anonymization**.
 I release this algorithm in python for further study.

 ### Motivation

 Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
 However, only a few open source projects are available on Internet [3-4], most open source projects are using algorithms proposed before 2004!
 Fewer projects have been used in real life.
 Worse more, most people even don't hear about it.
 Such a tragedy!

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

+### Attention
+I used **both adult and INFORMS** dataset in this implementation.
+For clarification, **we transform NCP to percentage**, making the NCP (information loss) more meaningful (NCP=2000 v.s.
+NCP=20%, the former one is sensitive to size of dataset, the latter one is suit for any dataset).
+This NCP percentage (also called GCP[5]) is computed by dividing NCP value with the number of values in dataset (the number of values can be treated as losing all information).

 ### Usage: